Corbyn-Rasque/Chain-Reaction/README.md

-# CSC 307 To Do List Project "Chain Reactors"
+# CSC 307 To Do List Project – Chain Reaction

 ## Members: